ROCm/HIP/docs/how-to/hip_runtime_api/memory_management/host_memory.rst

 .. note::

-  :cpp:func:`hipMalloc` and :cpp:func:`hipFree` are blocking calls, however, HIP recently added non-blocking versions :cpp:func:`hipMallocAsync` and :cpp:func:`hipFreeAsync` which take in a stream as an additional argument.
+  :cpp:func:`hipMalloc` and :cpp:func:`hipFree` are blocking calls, however, HIP has non-blocking versions :cpp:func:`hipMallocAsync` and :cpp:func:`hipFreeAsync` which take in a stream as an additional argument.

 Pinned memory
 ================================================================================